nononoodles/Research-Project/STEP ONE.md

 - This is partially due to poor advertising and internet presence.
 - My goal is to help make a more user-friendly and aesthetically appealing website for the Music Institute of Chicago to develop a website that promotes their annual gala and the benefits of financially supporting them annually.
 - Will hopefully increase donor attraction
+- How can I make a user-friendly, aesthetically pleasing, and fully-functioning website that will attract patrons and offer ways for them to support the organization?